how1219/Bookkeeping_Application/README.md

 The reason I am interested in this project is that I feel I am in need of such an app to record and summarize my financial activities.
 For me I spend different amounts every day on different things (food, clothes, books, etc. all cost money).
-I also have a part-time job, so I have regular income.
+I also have a part-time job, so I have a regular income.
 I wish I could design an app to log them, so I can figure out if I've saved up, and remind me if I need to change my lifestyle?
 Spending a little at a time doesn't get my attention, but summing them up will reveal whether I need to cut back.